All About Drawings

 I copied this rosebud from a gardening book.
 I'm not sure I've captured the correct shape of the bud but I'm happy with the sketch.

-I used photocopy paper (it copes with the normal amount of abuse from my eraser), and I used a 2B mechanical pencil.
+I used photocopy paper (it copes with a fair amount of abuse from my eraser), and I used a 2B a mechanical pencil.

-Before you commence your sketches of roses, you might find it helpful to put little boundary line markings on your paper.
+Before you commence your sketches of roses, you might find it helpful to draw a border on your paper first.

 If you are copying from a picture, you can measure the pictured rose with your pencil and make tiny marks on your paper for the size of the petals or for the size of the whole rose.